 - Visit the Undergraduate Research section of this website for helpful information like how to find a research mentor.

-- The College of Letters and Science has an Office of Service Learning and Community-Based Research.
+- The College of Letters and Science Service and Outreach.

 - Check out funding sources for community-based research here.